nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Marks a task as completed as a normal tag
 Format: `completed INDEX`

-> Task Manager will mark task as completed with a predefined tag “completed”
+> Emeraldo will mark task as completed with a predefined tag “completed”

 <br>
 #### Clearing all entries : `clear`
-Clears all entries from the Task Manager in the save data.<br>
+Clears all entries from the Emeraldo in the save data.<br>
 Format: `clear`

 <br>
 #### Exiting the program : `exit`
 Exits the program.<br>
 Format: `exit`

 <br>
 #### Saving the data
-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+Emeraldo data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 > The file name must end in `.txt` for it to be acceptable to the program.